 3. Introduce the chatbot step by step

 The effects of a chatbot on user behaviour can be well monitored with a soft launch.
 A soft launch is also recommended to eliminate possible functional errors without having too many users exposed to them.
-Soft launch means, that the chatbot is introduced step by step, so that only a limited number of website visitors (e.g. 10%) can see it at the start.
-While constantly monitoring KPI’s, the number is increased until the chatbot is finally 100% visible.
-An additional possibility is to first show the chatbot on website page only, for example on the FAQ page, and then slowly implement it on other pages.
+Soft launch means that the chatbot is introduced step by step, so that only a limited number of website visitors (e.g. 10%) can see it at the start.
+While constantly monitoring KPI’s, the number is increased until the chatbot is finally visible to 100% of visitors.
+An additional possibility is to first show the chatbot on one website page only, for example on the FAQ page, and then slowly implement it on other pages.
 When the Erasmus University in Rotterdam launched their chatbot, they also experienced the benefits of starting step by step:

 4. Regular maintenance of the chatbot